Sign up for our newsletter for regular updates on our progress, or to find out how you can get involved.

-For a detailed map of all of the regions trails please visit TrailFinder.
+For a detailed map please visit our interactive Eastrail map.

 The Eastrail now serves as a home for many services that you rely on every day including sewer, power, and internet.
 It is also the future home of light rail segments.

 Future Connections: New pedestrian-only connection into Gene Coulon Park.
-Eventual multi-use trail connection to Southport business area (hotels, The Landing, Boeing).
-Eventual regional trail network connection to Cedar River Trail, Lake to Sound Trail and the Green River Trail.
+Eventual a multi-use trail connection to Southport business area (hotels, The Landing, Boeing).
 [Learn More]

 Current Status: 1.3 miles of gravel trail from the south city limit to Newcastle Beach Park and 1 mile of gravel trail from the north city limit (Cross Kirkland Corridor) to 120th Ave NE in the Spring District (owned by Sound Transit).